jhnns/bumpy-road-to-universal-javascript/README.md

 1. Getting an error from node-fetch: `Error: only absolute urls are supported`
 1. Realize that the universal code needs to access our own API.
 We could move that data loading out of the universal code and treat it as server-only code.
 But that doesn't scale well when we have multiple pages.
 Because we wan't our app to also work as a regular single-page app as soon as the hydration finished.
 1. Fix it by using an absolute URL.
 Yes, our server is doing an HTTP request against itself.
+1. Realize that the client-side code seems to remove the image again.
+Take a look a the console in development.
+React logs `Warning: Expected server HTML to contain a matching <p> in <main>.`

+### stage-5-fix-csr

+1. Realize that the client-side `App` is initialized with different props
+1. Refactor `start.server` to return the app instance and the preloaded state
+1. Refactor `index.html.js` to include the preloaded state in the HTML.
+Put the preloaded state after the rendered HTML for performance reasons.
+1. Refactor `start.client` to use the preloaded state and fallback to an empty object if not present
+1. Realize that we just opened up the possibility for XSS attacks if `__PRELOADED_STATE__` contains user data
+1. Use [serialize-javascript](https://github.com/yahoo/serialize-javascript) which also serializes `Date` and `RegExp` objects properly
+1. Realize that everything is working as expected and live a happy life